Wed 9th

 The Conference

-Coordinated by the Race Equality Network, the Ella Baker School of Organising and Inclusive North, the conference will be interactive, educational, and welcoming.
-It will create a collective opportunity for us all to learn so that we can become more effective champions of equal rights and justice.
+Coordinated by the Race Equality Network, the Ella Baker School of Organising and Inclusive North, the conference set out to be interactive, educational, and welcoming - creating a collective opportunity for everyone to learn and become more effective champions of equal rights and justice.

 -----------------------------------------